 Health Hazards: WARNING!
-Contains compounds suspected to cause adverse effects on fertility (based on animal data).
+Contains a compound suspected to cause adverse effects on fertility (based on animal data).
 May cause eye, skin, and respiratory tract irritation, especially if exposure is prolonged.
 May be harmful if ingested or in contact with skin.
 May cause skin sensitization in susceptible individuals.
 Contains compound that may cause adverse effects to the blood system with repeated exposure.
-Contains compounds that are suspected reproductive toxins.
-Contains a trace compound (Crystalline Silica), that is a known human carcinogen by inhalation of particles; however, due to the form of this product, this hazard is expected to be negligible.
+Contains a trace compound (Crystalline Silica), a known human carcinogen by inhalation of particles and two suspect carcinogens by inhalation; however, due to the form of this product, this hazard is expected to be negligible.

-Flammability Hazard: This product is combustible and can ignite if exposed to high temperature for a prolonged period or to direct flame.
+Flammability Hazard: This product may combustible and could ignite if exposed to high temperature for a prolonged period or to direct flame.
 Reactivity Hazard: This product is not reactive.

 Environmental Hazard: This product has not been tested for environmental impact.
-This product contains compounds that can cause chronic aquatic
+This product contains compounds that can cause acute and chronic aquatic toxicity.